-Beyond the partnerships, the Queensland Government has established Water Quality Improvement Plans and Healthy Waters Management Plans for target catchments across Queensland in an attempt to improve the health and condition of our waterways.
+Beyond the partnerships, the Queensland Government has established the Reef Water Quality Improvement Plan for key catchments across the State, which sets the framework and targets for improving the health and condition of GBR waterways.

 The state of the GBR has been comprehensively analysed in recent years.
-Independent scientific studies, identified the major threats to the reef’s health as poor water quality from land-based activities, storms and cyclones, Crown of Thorns Starfish and climate change.
-See links below for the key documents underpinning GBR policy and decision making.
+Independent scientific studies have identified major threats to the GBR’s health: